28 Cow Photos That Are Too Adorable for Words

 This big-eared farm friend.

-Pay close attention to this farm friend's floppy ears.
-Not only are they udderly adorable, but a study published in Applied Animal Behavior Science also found that cows' feelings can actually be seen through the positioning of their ears.
+Pay close attention to this cow's floppy ears.
+Not only are they extremely adorable, but, per a study published in Applied Animal Behaviour Science, you can actually tell what a cow is feeling by the positioning of their ears.
 When calm and relaxed, cows' ears tend to be in a backward and/or hanging position, as opposed to in an upright position.

 This cow reaching for a nose scratch.

-Cows are always looking for a good bit of human affection.
+Cows love a bit of human affection.
 However, if you're not willing to give it, these beasts won't soon forget.
 As one study published in the Animal Behavior and Cognition journal notes, "calves as well as adult cows show learned fear responses to humans who have previously handled them in a rough manner."

 This buddy trying to bypass the fence just to say hello.

 All those hours spent on the pasture can get a little lonely—even for a cow.
-That's why this big guy took matters into his own hands—or hooves—and decided to stick his head through the fence so passersby could give him some pets.
-Who could ignore this friendly face?
+That's why this cow is on the hunt for pets.
+Who could ignore this face?

 This cow and its big tongue.